Anti-Korean sentiment in Japan: Post-WWII history

 In April 2014, several anti-Korean stickers were found posted at 13 locations along the Shikoku Pilgrimage route; the stickers were denounced by a spokesman from the Shikoku 88 Temple Pilgrimage Association.

 In 2021, a Japanese man set fire to an empty house in a Korean village in Utoro district, Uji.
 The fire spread to other properties and damaged them.
-He attributed his actions to his hatred of the Korean people, which was in part sparked by online rhetoric.
+He attributed his actions to his hatred of the Korean people which was in part sparked by online rhetoric.
 He was sentenced to four years in prison.

 North Korea

-There is also much concern in Japan regarding North Korea and its nuclear and long-range missile capabilities, as a result of missile tests in 1993, 1998 and 2006 and an underground nuclear test in 2006.
+There are concerns in Japan regarding North Korea and its nuclear and long-range missile capabilities as the result of missile tests in 1993, 1998 and 2006 and an underground nuclear test in 2006.
 There are also controversies regarding North Korean abductions of Japanese, where Japanese citizens were abducted by North Korean agents during the 1970s and 1980s.

 Chongryon, the North Korea-affiliated organization for ethnic Koreans in Japan, has continually drawn controversy from the Japanese public.

 "Anti-Korean Wave" protest against Fuji Television's broadcasting of Korean media in Odaiba, Tokyo, 2011 (Fuji TV protest demonstration).

 South Korea

 During the 2002 FIFA World Cup, Japanese and Korean supporters clashed with one another.
-Both sides were also known to post racist messages against each other on online bulletin boards.
-There were also disputes regarding how the event was to be hosted, as a result of the rivalry between the two nations.
+Both sides were known to post racist messages against each other on online bulletin boards.
+There were disputes on host selection as a result of the rivalry between the two nations.

-The Korean Wave, or the exportation of South Korean pop culture, has created some negative feelings among pockets of Japanese society.
-Many Japanese citizens with conservative views and some right-wing nationalist groups have organized anti-Korean Wave demonstrations via 2channel.
-On 9 August 2011, more than 2,000 protesters demonstrated in front of Fuji TV's headquarters in Odaiba, Tokyo, against the broadcasting of Korean dramas.
-Earlier, in July 2011, Japanese former actor Sousuke Takaoka was fired from his agency, Stardust Promotion, for tweeting criticisms against the influx of Korean dramas.
-The general perception of Koreans on 2channel is negative, with users depicting them as violent, unethical, and irrational people who are a 'threat' to Japan.
+The Korean Wave, or the exportation of South Korean pop culture, has created negative feelings among pockets of Japanese society.
+Many Japanese citizens with conservative views and some right-wing nationalist groups have organized anti–Korean Wave demonstrations via 2channel.
+On 9 August 2011, more than 2,000 people protested against the broadcasting of Korean dramas in front of Fuji TV's headquarters in Odaiba, Tokyo.
+In July 2011, Japanese former actor Sousuke Takaoka was fired from his agency, Stardust Promotion, for tweeting criticisms against the influx of Korean dramas.
+The general perception of Koreans on 2channel is negative, with users depicting them as violent, unethical, and irrational people who are a "threat" to Japan.
 Users often reference stereotypes of Koreans, such as the use of dogs in Korean cuisine.

 The United States Institute of Peace analyzed that the dispute between Japan and South Korea results from anti-Korean xenophobia.
 According to their analysis, Japan's repeated historical negativism, territorial disputes, and failure of diplomatic agreements are also manifestations of anti-Korean xenophobia.
-Many Japanese people perceive Koreans to be inferior and untrustworthy.

 Kenkan

-In Japanese bookstores, Kenkan (嫌韓, "Hatred for [South] Koreans") is recognized as a book genre.
-On the other hand, while there are no Hyomil books in South Korean bookstores, there is a segment for books specifically covering Korea under colonial rule.
-Kenkan books grew in numbers during 2012, and slowly disappeared after a law countering hate speech was enacted in 2016.
+In Japanese bookstores, kenkan (嫌韓) is recognized as a book genre.
+There are no hyomil books in South Korean bookstores; there is a segment for books specifically covering Korea under colonial rule.
+Kenkan books grew in numbers during 2012 but slowly disappeared after a law countering hate speech was enacted in 2016.